rmoscowitz/rmoscowitz.github.io/_posts/2016-03-15-Starting-Small.md

 I needed to draw the user's attention to a button after they've arrived on a page.
 If you're thinking "I bet she's gonna talk about animations"...
 YOU'RE RIGHT!

 ### The Players
-This application (and the code examples below) are Angular, ES6 and CSS3/LESS.
+This application (and the code examples below) are AngularJS, ES6 and CSS3/LESS.

 ### The Context
 I have two angular directives; let's call them the main panel and configuration panel.
 Each of these panels/directives correspond to different angular states.